ghoulmann/cs-curriculum/year_2.rst

 * Characterize and use simple (1-dimensional) data structures.
 * Code fluently in a text-based paradigm consisting of several classes and interaction objects.
 (College Board)
 * Demonstrate familiarity with, and be able to use, standard library classes (College Board, modified)
+* identify acceptable names for variables in a text-based language
+* recognize and apply the symbols for mathematical operations in a text-based language
+* demonstrate the use of for and while loops and
+* demonstrate the use of conditionals